hungpham0411/guest-info-backend/README.md

 The system backend is currently in active development.
 The database is active and currently deployed.

-## Installation Instructions
+## Cuild & Run

 Make sure docker is up and running.

-1. cd guestinffobackend
+1. commands/build.sh
-2. cd commands
+2. commands/up.sh
-3. sh build.sh
-4. cd ../src
-5. docker compose up

 ## Usage Instructions